 Compresses: Another use for tinctures is making compresses, which are simply a piece of cloth or cotton ball soaked in an herbal solution and applied to the outside of the body.
 Compresses may be cold or warm and are a great way to relieve headaches, tired eyes, muscle soreness and flu.

-No matter what kind of herbal treatment you are using, it is important to know that you are getting high quality herbs – preferably organic.
+No matter what kind of herbal treatment you are using, it is important to know that you are getting high quality herbs and organically produced

 In the United States, herbs and dietary supplements are considered food, not drugs, so their regulation is a lot less than that of drugs your doctor would prescribe.
 The bottles are not allowed to say that they treat any disease, so you need to do your homework before you go shopping.